akuzovlev/WhereToLunch/README.md

 --------------------Avaliable for admin users-------------------

 Get:
-/users - JSON with all users or NOT_FOUND(404) if list is empty.
+/users - JSON with all users sorted by name or NOT_FOUND(404) if list is empty.
 /users/{id} - user with id in JSON format or NOT_FOUND(404) if user with id is not exists.

 Delete: